microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 #### Archived

-We will archive the idea if it doesn't fit for the current hardware.
+We will archive the idea if the current hardware can't support the request.

 #### Triaged